 “The girls loved growing the fungi too.
 It was nice to see them engaging with something they didn’t expect to have in an English classroom,” Leah continues, “We got two lots as well,” she says triumphantly, “we didn't think they’d grow anymore and then I watered them and up the popped!”
 She laughs.

 I ask Leah if she thinks having a connection with nature is important.
 “Oh yes, definitely.
 I think that people who grow up in cities are missing out on the feelings of calm and wellness that you get from just being in nature.
 Just being in that environment.
 To be able to feel things, touch them, smell them, that whole experience in all those different senses and the feelings you get from it.
 It’s something I can’t explain, you’ve just got to go and feel it I think.”
 She says.

 Looking out at the wildflower patch Leah continues, “In the city, there’s lots of structure, but there’s nothing that smells and feels clean like this.
 There’s nothing that promotes that sense of wellbeing and peace I suppose.
 I’m quite a tactile person, so getting my hands in as well and mucking about with it and putting seeds in.
 I love it.
 From day one of planting, I’m there like ‘is anything growing yet, is anything growing yet…’ I just want to see things growing.

 “We should all put our feet on grass and get our hands mucky in the mud.
 We should all have that experience of knowing that something other than yourself grows, has needs and can develop in this way.
 Being a part of that, investing in that should be something that we can all access every day,” Leah says.

-If you have been inspired to sow and grow wildflowers this Spring, find out where to get seeds here.
+If you have been inspired to sow and grow wildflowers, find out where to get seeds here.